What is Seeker (SKR)?

 TLDR

-Seeker (SKR) is the native token powering Solana Mobile's decentralized smartphone ecosystem, designed to align incentives and give governance power to its community of users and developers.
+Seeker (SKR) is the native utility and governance token for Solana Mobile's decentralized smartphone ecosystem, designed to empower users and developers by challenging traditional app store models.

 Deep Dive